 What is STEAM?

 STEAM is an approach to learning that uses Science, Technology, Engineering, the Arts, and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 STEAM programs are designed to teach students innovation and analytical thinking.
 Activities build mathematics and science skills through the use of engineering and technology in imaginative designs.
 Students draw on reasoning and design principles to find creative approaches to solving real-world problems.

-In our goal to connect students and educators from around the world, IPERC’s educational research team strives to develop innovative and engaging programs that introduce STEAM Education to schools worldwide while promoting cross-cultural collaboration.
-Our programs are geared toward all age groups and incorporate multiple academic disciplines to encourage students to use their knowledge and think outside the box.
+IPERC’s educational research team strives to develop innovative and engaging programs that achieve our goals of introducing STEAM education to schools worldwide and promoting cross-cultural collaboration among students and educators.
+Our programs are geared toward all age groups and incorporate multiple academic disciplines to encourage students to use their knowledge to think outside the box.
 Most importantly, our programs are fun and allow students and educators to develop relationships with their peers from around the world.
-We offer an extensive list of programs including, curriculum development, summer camps, competitions, and educational tours.
+We offer an extensive list of programs including curriculum development, summer camps, competitions, and educational tours.

-IPERC partners with The Marine Advanced Technology Education (MATE) Center, a national partnership of organizations working to improve marine technical education, to develop programs, curriculum, and competitions in Underwater Robotics in schools around the world.
-Curriculum for Underwater Robotics (ROV) programs encompasses the academic areas of Physics, Biology, Chemistry, Computer Science, Environmental Science, and uses cutting-edge technology such as Artificial Intelligence, Image Recognition, and 3D Printing.
+IPERC partners with The Marine Advanced Technology Education (MATE) Center, a national partnership of organizations working to improve marine technical education, to develop programs, curricula, and competitions in Underwater Robotics in schools around the world.
+The Curriculum for Underwater Robotics (ROV) program encompasses courses in Physics, Biology, Chemistry, Computer Science, and Environmental Science, and uses cutting-edge technology such as Artificial Intelligence, Image Recognition, and 3D Printing.

-Incorporating Underwater ROV into a school is an engaging and efficient way to introduce your students to different academic fields and connect your school or classroom to a global network of like-minded learners and educators.
+Incorporating Underwater ROV into a school is an engaging and efficient way to introduce your students to STEAM fields while connecting your school or classroom to a global network of like-minded learners and educators.

-Our STEAM Summer Camps, open to K-12 international students, bring students from around the world to participate in STEAM-based projects and activities with their peers.
-Throughout the program, students will work together on projects that include topics such as:
+Our STEAM Summer Camps, open to K-12 international students, allow students from around the world to participate in STEAM-based projects and activities with their peers.
+Throughout the program, students complete projects based on topics such as: